Beth Schine, Temple Administrator (she/her)

 In his spare time, Josimar likes to play soccer and eat Brazilian barbecue.
 When you see him, ask him about his favorite restaurants!

-Svetlana is originally from Moldova where she spent the first 15 years of my life.
+Svetlana is originally from Moldova where she spent the first 15 years of her life.
 Then her family immigrated to Israel.
 She completed high school, army and started university before finally settling in Massachusetts 20 years ago.

 Her professional background includes Hebrew University of Jerusalem and UMASS Boston where she earned a Bachelor of Science in Management.